Skip to article frontmatterSkip to article content

 If a change is too large to debug or revert safely, it violates atomicity and should have been split before submission.

-D. Advanced Strategy: The Stacked Diff Exception
+(To Consider) Advanced Strategy: The Stacked Diff Exception

 The Stacked Diff workflow is permitted as an advanced implementation of Atomic Change Submission, enabling high velocity and rapid peer review.
 This methodology involves breaking a large feature into a series of small, dependent, atomic CLs (Change Lists or Diffs) .